Healing After a Toxic Relationship in 2025: Signs, Recovery & Therapy Support

 Person quietly reflecting in a peaceful setting, symbolizing emotional healing and recovery after a toxic relationship.

-🕒 Estimated Read Time: 6 minutes
+🕒Estimated Read Time: 10 minutes

-💔 What is a Toxic Relationship?
+💔 What Defines a Toxic Relationship in 2025?

 A toxic relationship is any connection that consistently harms your emotional, psychological, or physical well-being.
 It may involve: